 The northern lights are a stunning sight to behold but figuring out where you can see the northern lights, and if it’s the right time to see them, can be confusing.
-You might assume that your chance to catch sight of this phenomenon has passed you by.
-However, the best time to see the northern lights is actually from late September to late March.
-We’ve picked out the best locations for you to see the aurora borealis from December up until March, which means that you still have time to make this Christmas extra spectacular with a last-minute northern lights tour.
+The best time to see the northern lights is actually from late September to late March though in some locations they are visible until April.
+We’ve picked out the best locations for you to see the aurora borealis, so pack your bags and enjoy one of these northern lights tours.

 Journey to the charming small town of Abisko, Sweden where you can see the northern lights until the first week of April.
 Witness the northern lights over the Swedish landscape.
 See the hillsides reflected in the water as the sun sets.